Derwent Valley and Beyond

 - The road to New Norfolk follows the beautiful Derwent River.
-On the way, look out for the distinctive architecture of the old oast houses, once used for storage and processing of hops, a staple ingredient in beer and a major export of the area.
+On the way, look out for the unusual architecture of the old 'oast' houses, once used for the storage and processing of hops, a staple ingredient in beer and a major export of the area.

-- Explore New Norfolk, a small town picturesquely situated on the banks of the Derwent River with its historic buildings.
+- Explore New Norfolk, a small town with historic buildings picturesquely situated on the banks of the Derwent River.
 Wander along the river's banks and around the town's historic centre, Arthur Square, on a self-guided walking tour of some of Australia's oldest hotels and churches.

 - At New Norfolk you can climb Pulpit Rock for a breathtaking panorama of this bustling town.

 - Stock up here with petrol and food supplies before heading further into the more remote regions.

-- Nearby at Plenty, don't miss the Salmon Ponds, where the first brown trout in Australia were hatched after surviving the rigours of the journey from Great Britain in 1864.
+- Nearby at Plenty, don't miss the Salmon Ponds, where the first brown trout in Australia were hatched after surviving the journey from Great Britain in 1864.
 The hatchery still contains trout and salmon in six large display ponds set in beautiful grounds amongst century-old trees.
-The site also has an interesting Museum of Trout Fishing.
+There's also an interesting Museum of Trout Fishing.

 New Norfolk (Day 2)

-- From New Norfolk, continue through the tiny hamlets of Bushy Park, Plenty and Westerway up into the mountains to Mt Field National Park, and beyond to rugged Maydena and the Styx Valley of the South West.
-Decide how far west you want to go, according to your interests and time available.
+- From New Norfolk, continue through the tiny hamlets of Bushy Park, Plenty and Westerway up into the mountains to Mt Field National Park and beyond to rugged Maydena and the Styx Valley of Tasmania's south-west.
+Decide how far west you want to go, according to your interests and time.

-- Continue on to Mt Field National Park, one of the State's oldest and best-loved national parks, with easy access to some of Tasmania's wild beauty.
+- Mt Field National Park is one of Tasmania's oldest and best-loved national parks with easy access to some of Tasmania's wild beauty.
 The Tyenna River en route to Mt Field is home to trophy-sized trout and one of the best rivers to fish in Tasmania.

-- In the park, take a short walk through the ferns and rainforest to the much-photographed spectacular Russell Falls and Lady Barron Falls, or stride along the Tall Trees Walk and be awed by some of the forest giants.
+- In the national park, take a short walk through the ferns and rainforest to the much-photographed spectacular Russell Falls and Lady Barron Falls or take the Tall Trees Walk and be awed by the forest giants.

-- If time permits, drive up the mountain to Lake Dobson and the striking Pandani Grove Walk with its exotic, prehistoric-looking vegetation.
+- Drive up the mountain to Lake Dobson and the striking Pandani Grove Walk with its exotic, prehistoric-looking vegetation.